Community Organising LAB – coLAB is a space for colLABoration between 4 (+1) organizations each from one country of the V4 region.

 The project coLAB is composed from two big parts:

-1) First part of the of the project is focused on an online training course combined with personal mentoring and dozens of hours of practice for new community organisers from each involved organisation.
+1) The first part is focused on an online training course combined with personal mentoring and dozens of hours of practice for new community organisers from each involved organisation.

-2) Second part of the project is about implementing community organising (CO) methodology and Teal Management principles within involved organisations.
+2) Second part of the project is about implementing various methodologies of community work and Teal Management principles within involved organisations and their target groups.

 By recording, reflecting and evaluating these two parts we create an online Tool-Box for the future trainings of organisers and other organisations to learn about CO and Teal Management.